Suggest a Songfact / Artistfact

-Paul McCartney played bass and piano on this one.
-George Harrison played lead guitar and did backing vocals.
-John Lennon only sang and played tambourine.
-Paul and John shared the lead vocal.
+Paul McCartney played bass, piano and lead guitar on this one; George Harrison played guitar and did backing vocals.
+John Lennon sang lead with McCartney and also played tambourine.

-The "beep beep" refrain is a take-off on their own "yeah, yeah yeah's" in songs as well as a nod to the Playmates song "Beep Beep."
+The "beep beep" refrain is a take-off on The Beatles own "yeah, yeah yeah"s in "She Loves You

 Paul McCartney played this at halftime of the 2005 Super Bowl.
 The year before, Janet Jackson exposed a breast on live TV, which caused a great deal of controversy.
 McCartney was a solid choice because he was unlikely to offend anyone.